MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 If you want to stop using an extension, you can either disable it or uninstall it.
 Disabling an extension keeps it installed but unloaded.
 Find the extension and select **Uninstall** or **Disable**.
 Restart Visual Studio to unload a disabled extension.

 > [!NOTE]
-> You can disable .vsix-based extensions but not extensions that are installed via .msi.
-Extenstions that are installed via .msi can only be uninstalled.
+> You can disable VSIX-based extensions but not extensions that are installed via MSI.
+MSI-installed extenstions can only be uninstalled.

 ## Manage extensions